jmarker98/MusicPlayer/README.md

 # MusicPlayer
-Project in zergitas for IntenrShip Programming
+Project in zergitas for Internship Programming